Whiley/RFCs/text/0000-old-values.md

 # Drawbacks and Limitations

-   * Other considerations are being given to allowing a tick operator to be used for naming return values (e.g. if `st` is a parameter, then we can have `st'` as a return value to signal a connection).
+   * Other considerations are to allow for naming return values (e.g. if `st` is a parameter, then we can have `st'` as a return value to signal a connection).
 Aligning this syntax would potentially be helpful.

 # Unresolved Issues

-None.
+Eventually, the notation can be generalised to `'e`' for use with variants, etc.